jwedj/ArduinoCrashCourse/README.md

 ❤️ OU ACM

                                             ******Project Descriptions*****
-   Accelerometer Servo: USE THE FORCE (equals mass times acceleration) to control a servo motor with your hand!!!
+   Accelerometer Servo: USE THE FORCE to control a servo motor with your hand!!!
          The Accelerometer Servo uses the position of an accelerometer to make a servo move.
 Attach the accelerometer to a glove or              directly to your hand, and make the servo move by changing your hand's position!

    Hand-Controlled Servo: Control a motor with the movement of your finger.